rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

     EOF
     ```

-3. The `pet-battle/test/values.yaml` file should now look something like this (but with your team name and domain)
+3. The last 20 lines of the `pet-battle/test/values.yaml` file should now look something like this:

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">